Moaz2025/Dictionary/README.md

 as a rotation.

 ### Red-Black Tree
-A red black tree is a kind of self-balancing binary search tree in computer science.
-Each node of the binary tree has an extra bit, and that bit is often interpreted as the color (red or black) of the node.
-These color bits are used to ensure the tree remains approximately balanced during insertions and deletions.
-Balance is preserved by painting each node of the tree with one of two colors in a way that satisfies certain properties, which collectively constrain how unbalanced the tree can become in the worst case.
-When the tree is modified, the new tree is subsequently rearranged (using rotation) and repainted to restore the coloring properties.
-The properties are designed in such a way that this rearranging and recoloring can be performed efficiently.
+A red-black tree is a self-balancing binary search tree in computer science.
+Each node of the binary tree has an extra bit, and that bit is often interpreted as the colour (red or black) of the node.
+These colour bits are used to ensure the tree remains approximately balanced during insertions and deletions.
+Balance is preserved by painting each node of the tree with one of two colours in a way that satisfies certain properties, which collectively constrain how unbalanced the tree can become in the worst case.
+When the tree is modified, the new tree is subsequently rearranged (using rotation) and repainted to restore the colouring properties.
+The properties are designed in such a way that this rearranging and recolouring can be performed efficiently.

 ## Methods
-Java interface defines standard Binary Balanced Search Tree (BBST) data structure that stores elements of generic type to allow flexibilty considering the used data type.
+Java interface defines standard Binary Balanced Search Tree (BBST) data structure that stores elements of generic type to allow flexibility considering the used data type.
 The interface provides the following set of methods:

 `boolean search(T key)`: This method takes a key of generic type as input and returns a boolean value indicating whether the key is present in the BBST or not.
 If the key is present, it returns true, otherwise false.